Crate spdlog

 The following crate feature flags are available in addition to the filters.
 They are configured in your Cargo.toml.

-• flexible-string improves the performance of formatting records, however contains unsafe code.
+• flexible-string improves the performance of formatting records, however it contains unsafe code.
 For more details, see the documentation of StringBuf.

-§Supported Rust Versions
+§Supported Rust versions

-The current minimum supported Rust version is 1.56.
+The current minimum supported Rust version is 1.60.

 spdlog-rs is built against the latest Rust stable release, it is not guaranteed to build on Rust versions earlier than the minimum supported version.